 The judge of the world – our Creator – is only concerned about the state of our hearts and our relationship with Him.
 Each year, each day, each moment – should be about strengthening our connection with God.

-We’ve made it to the end of the year.
+We’ve made it to another year.
 Yeah!
 God has a plan for our lives and He still wants to use us.

 Decluttering My Resolutions List